 How Much Does it All Cost?

-- Make and country of manufacture make a difference i.e. German motorhomes are more costly than UK manufactured models but are recognised as having a superior build quality and will stay fresh for years and 50,000 miles and upwards if looked after.
+- Make and country of manufacture make a difference i.e. German brands are more costly than UK manufactured models but are recognised as having a superior build quality and will stay fresh for years and 100,000 miles and upwards if looked after.

 - The best motorhome brands will hold their value in the second-hand market.

-- A good German or French used motorhome will cost more than standard new UK motorhome.
+- A good German or French used motorhome will cost a half to two thirds more than a standard new UK motorhome.

 - Thinking about buying a used motorhome privately or through a dealership?
 Read about the differences here.